Assasinphoenix/pyqt5-tutorial/boxlayout.rst

 =======
 Example
 =======
-Below is an example of an BoxLayout:
+Below is an example of a BoxLayout:

 .. literalinclude:: _examples/boxlayout.py